inner-product/mystery-advanced-scala-feb-2022-2/day3.md

 Code organization.

 Type classes.
-Building something like the Aggregator type in Scalding / Algebird / C??????
+Building something like the Aggregator type in Scalding / Algebird / Ch?????

+Efficiency: space and time complexity.
+Spark optimization.
+Data structure in the standard library.

 ## Code So Far